 Because of the requirement that the BDC must pay out 90% of their taxable earnings each year these companies generally pay a sizable dividend (either Monthly or Quarterly)

-As you can see below in the chart the yields are many times large, although like all yields--bigger is not always better.
+As you can see below in the chart the yields are many times large, although like all yields–bigger is not always better.
 High yields normally correlate to high risk.
-One must research BDC's just as they would any company to determine if the risk/reward equation is appropriate for your situation.
-Your research will show that many of the BDC's listed below make loans to companies and charge very high interest rates--10 or 15% is very normal.
-Immediately this should help you understand that there is significant risk and it is our belief that shares in BDC's should only be bought when the economy is very stable or is growing.
+One must research BDC’s just as they would any company to determine if the risk/reward equation is appropriate for your situation (we link to each companies website in the chart below).
+Your research will show that many of the BDC’s listed below make loans to riskier companies and charge very high interest rates–10 or 15% is very normal.
+Immediately this should help you understand that there is significant risk and it is our belief that shares in BDC’s should only be bought when the economy is stable or is growing.